soulhotel/Vertical-Tabs-Firefox-CSS/README.md

 </details>
 ► Restart Firefox.<br>

-## Notes, Again, this is not a product release.
+## Modification Notes, again, this is just a resource.
 - Reference notes and custom variables to easily customize all tabs, borders, spacing, etc
   - `pinned , not pinned , 'if one is pinned do this' , buttons, etc`
   - `--uc-ultima-`, `--uc-ultima-tab-background`, `--uc-all-border-radius`, etc -► `all-global-positioning.css`